52 Weird and Unique Things To Do In Tokyo

 Image Source

-Visitors have described this as “life-changing”, or so strange it was “like a dream.”
+Visitors have described this as ‘life-changing’, or so strange it was like a fever dream.
 No matter what, this weird Tokyo attraction will make you think, “yes, this is Tokyo.”

-If robots are your thing, consider staying the night at Henn na Hotel, which us run by robot receptionists!
-Read more on my list of Weirdest Hotels in Japan
+If you prefer robots to samurai, consider staying a night at Henn na Hotel in Tokyo, which us run by robot receptionists.
+Read more on my list of Unique Hotels in Tokyo.

 Source: Klook